Jyothi0917/SQL-Database-Management-Project/README.md

 ## Contents
 - **student_management_db.sql:** The exported SQL file containing the database structure and data.
-- **Project Documentation.pdf:** Detailed documentation with screenshots and descriptions of the queries and processes used.
+- **Sql Database Project.pdf:** Detailed documentation with screenshots and descriptions of the queries and processes used.

 ## How to Use
 1. **Create a New Database:**